-The type, style or discipline of dance your child should begin learning is ballet.
-If your child finds ballet boring or too disciplined then starting a class in jazz, hip hop or tap is also fine, but if dance becomes more than a hobby they will need to work on their strength and flexibility as well as develop pleasing aesthetic lines, all of which a good foundation in ballet will provide.
+The best type, style, or discipline of dance your child should begin learning is ballet.
+If your child finds ballet boring or too disciplined then start with a class in jazz, hip hop or tap instead as it will mean they will be motivated to stick with dance and can do ballet later on.

 My child wants to learn hip hop or tap and not ballet, is this ok?

-Our local school just offers a movement class is this ok?
+Our local dance school just offers a creative movement class for kids is this ok?

-Yes, a local movement class is great to begin with if it is the most convenient and price efficient option for you at the time.
-A movement lesson will introduce your child to dance and musicality, creativity, and enjoyment, but if your child becomes serious about wanting to be a dancer, you will need to begin more formal training lessons to help them achieve that.
+But again, if your child becomes serious about wanting to be a dancer, you will need to begin more formal training lessons in the future to help them achieve that.

 What age is best to start dance lessons?

 The best age to start dance and ballet lessons is when a child shows interest in learning to dance.

 This is different to a child who moves and dances at any sound reminiscent of music or who loves to dance to their own beat.